VT SuN prepares graduate and undergraduate students for careers as global leaders in sustainable nanotechnologies.

 Read our student profiles to get an insight on current VTSuN research

-Virginia Tech has a brand new interdisciplinary Bachelor of Science degree in Nanoscience.
+Virginia Tech has interdisciplinary Bachelor of Science degrees in Nanoscience and Nanomedicine.
 The program is part of the College of Science's Integrated Sience Curriculum.
 VTSuN faculy are involved in this program by team-teaching COS 2984 Introduction to Nanoscience I & II, a two-semester course for undergraduate students, and by hosting the nanoscience majors in laboratory rotations in VTSuN research labs.